PaponAhasan/Data-Structures-and-Algorithms/Sorting & Searching/Sorting/Merge Sort.md

 ```
 ```
 - Worst Case Complexity: O(n*log n)
-  An array is in ascending order, and you want to sort it in descending order.

-  Each element has to be compared with each of the other elements so, for every nth element, (n-1) number of comparisons are made.
-  Thus, the total number of comparisons = n*(n-1) ~ n^2

 - Best Case Complexity: O(n*log n)
-  When the array is already sorted, the outer loop runs for n number of times whereas the inner loop does not run at all.

 - Average Case Complexity: O(n*log n)
-  It occurs when the elements of an array are in jumbled order (neither ascending nor descending).

 - Space Complexity : O(n)
 ```
 ### Divide and Conquer Strategy